 Access to Welsh-medium education is met through existing primary and secondary school provision, mainly within the local authority and in a small number of cases in neighbouring authorities.

-We also facilitate access to secondary phase Welsh-medium education for out of county pupils, mainly from Powys, at Ysgol Ystalyfera – Bro Dur.
+We also facilitate access to secondary phase Welsh-medium education for out of county pupils, mainly from Powys, at Ysgol Gymraeg Ystalyfera – Bro Dur.
 Recognising parental demand for more readily accessible secondary phase Welsh medium education, the local authority is establishing a second 11-16 campus in the south of the County Borough.
 Transport will be provided in accordance with the authority’s Home to School Travel Policy 2017 when this facility opens in September 2018 a policy the supports access to Welsh-medium education.

 The Local Authority fully complies with the statutory duties of the Learner Travel Measure (Wales) 2008 and currently the Council’s policy is to provide free transport to Welsh medium provision under discretionary powers, subject to specified distance criteria.
 Where the nearest suitable Welsh-medium school is deemed to be out of authority, transport is provided in accordance with the Council’s policy.